 If interested in coordinating a training, please contact us at firstname.lastname@example.org.

 Tools to guide student research & manage your “Science Fair Program”, GRIPS provides a framework and guidance for best practices in the logistics of managing a classroom with students working on independent research on different topics, and running a science fair program and building district-based support for it.

 - Every student deserves the opportunity to experience the joys and challenges of the discovery process – the chance to learn something never before known!

 - Science Fairs enable students to explore their natural curiosity about the world in the same way that “real” scientists and inventors do.

 - Science fair programs help students develop essential 21st-century life & career skills: reading, math, writing, critical thinking, ethics, communication and graphic arts.

-- Receive a special invitation to participate in MSSEF Educator Day at MIT (May 1, 2015).*
+- Receive a special invitation to participate in MSEF Educator Day.